 - Degrees, diplomas, or certificates that you earn

 How Long Back How Far Back Arkansas Background Checks go?

-The FCRA provides a seven-year lookback period that limits the length of time the results of an Arkansas job background check can go.
-If the jobs for which you recruit cost less than $75,000.00 annually The time limit is applicable.
+The FCRA provides a seven-year lookback period that limits the length of time the Arkansas job background check results can go.
+If the jobs you recruit for a cost less than $75,000.00 annually, the time limit is applicable.

 The following kinds of data will not be recorded until they reach seven or older: